 More information can be found at www.ibo.org/programmes/diploma-programme/

 John McGlashan College has an excellent history in the diploma, regularly achieving above the Worldwide average in many subjects and having many of the students achieve scholarships to both New Zealand and International Universities.
-These include scholarships and offers to Harvard, MIT, Cambridge, Duke, Berlin Medical School, Melbourne, Otago, and Loughborough Engineering.
+These include scholarships and offers to Harvard, MIT, Cambridge, Duke, Berklee College of Music, Pennsylvania State, Berlin Medical School, London School of Medicine, University of British Columbia, University of Sydney, University of Melbourne, University of Otago, Canterbury University, and Loughborough Engineering.
 We have had two students achieve the Robertson scholarship to Duke University, both of whom were IB graduates.
 (Ollie Wilson 2007, Jamie Band 2011)

 What will I study?